 A group tour is a great way to meet other people and save money, especially if you’re travelling solo.

-The major companies like Intrepid Travel and G Adventures run regular group tours throughout East Africa, including Uganda tours, as do many other international and local companies.
-Do a Google search and you’ll find plenty of tour companies in Uganda to suit all budgets.
+The major tour companies run regular group tours throughout East Africa, including Uganda tours, as do many other international and local companies.
+Check TourRadar to compare options.

 Self drive Uganda